KimScheffler/technical-writing-portfolio/docs/en/work-samples/style-guide.md

 ### Language Variant

-This documentation uses international technical English with American English spelling and terminology.
+This documentation uses international technical English with American English spelling and terminology, except for UI labels, which are reproduced as shown in the application.

 ### Gender-inclusive language